vass-cornelius/synk/README.md

 ## What is this?

-Synk is a simple Python script that asks you a series of questions in your terminal (e.g., "What project?", "What task?") and uses your answers to create time entries in Moco and log work in JIRA simultaneously.
+Synk is a simple Python script that asks you a series of questions in your terminal and uses your answers to create time entries in Moco and log work in JIRA simultaneously.
 It's designed to be efficient, smart, and easy to use.

 ## Features